hexbatch/apple-core/v1/docs/core-overview.md

 # Apple Core

-The core api is not meant to be exposed directly to the public, but still needs basic auth to use when the services call on it
+The core api is not meant to be exposed directly to the public, but still needs basic auth and bearer tokens to use when the services call on it

-The core is meant to be stand alone for testing and demonstration purposes though
+The core is meant to be stand-alone for testing and demonstration purposes though

 # Parts of the core api